spryker/spryker-shop-core/Bundles/DiscountPromotionWidget/src/SprykerShop/Yves/DiscountPromotionWidget/Theme/default/components/molecules/variant-configurator/README.md

-Displays a list of product variants as select elements and if a variant is already selected - as a static list with reset button.
+Displays a list of product variants as select elements and if a variant is already selected - as a static list with the Reset button.